celestebetancur/Faust2Chugin/README.md

 # Faust2Chugin
-Fuast code to be exportes as chugins
+Faust code to be exported as chugins